xsjcTony/unocss-preset-animations/docs/src/guide/migration.md

 ## tailwindcss-animate

-Animations part remains as is, but way more powerful thanks to UnoCSS's [dynamic rules](https://unocss.dev/config/rules#dynamic-rules).
+Animations part remains as is, but way more flexible and powerful thanks to UnoCSS's [dynamic rules](https://unocss.dev/config/rules#dynamic-rules).
 Please refer to [Animations](/animations/).

 Animation property modifiers are already supported by `@unocss/preset-wind` or `@unocss/preset-uno`, but with slightly different syntax.